 3.4 Protection of Radiolocation Licences

 It is expected that any future radiolocation service licensing in the 5.6 GHz band will normally be centred on 5625 MHz.
 However, a small number of radiolocation licences have been issued at other frequencies in the 5600-5650 MHz frequency range.
-Prospective P-MP licensees must coordinate with any identified radiolocation receivers in the entire 5600-5650 MHz range.
+Prospective PMP licensees must coordinate with any identified radiolocation receivers in the entire 5600-5650 MHz range.

-P-MP base station transmitter Radiolocation receiver coordination
+PMP base station transmitter Radiolocation receiver coordination

 When coordinating with a radiolocation receiver, the following procedure applies:

-Area Cull: Identify any 5.6 GHz band radiolocation receiver sites listed in the RRL or in Annex D of this RALI that are within 550 km of the proposed P-MP base station location;
+Area Cull: Identify any 5.6 GHz band radiolocation receiver sites listed in the RRL or in Annex D of this RALI that are within 550 km of the proposed PMP base station location;

 Coordination is required with any radiolocation receiver site identified in step 1.
 In order to manage interference, two separate scenarios need to be assessed:

-Base stations: Unwanted emissions from a P-MP base station transmitter into a radiolocation receiver must not exceed the values in the table below
+Base stations: Unwanted emissions from a PMP base station transmitter into a radiolocation receiver must not exceed the values in the table below

+Table 4: Protection criteria for Radiolocation receivers